CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 An `enum` is an algebraic-data-types.
 They define an exhaustive sequence of 'patterns' that objects of that type may have.

-For example, an "optional value type" can be defined as an enum:
+For example, an "optional value type" can be defined as an enum.

 ```
 enum Optional T {